quang-pham-1109/pdm-stadium-booking-system/README.md

 A project for Principle of Database Management Course in International University.
 This is a simple application that could handle booking for stadium.
-Currently just a barebone RESTful api, we are working on building the front-end
+Currently just a barebone RESTful api, the front-end is still a Work In Progress.

 # Tech Stack
 - **Back-end**: Spring Boot, Spring Data JPA, Spring Security